shyam-lal/json-table-viewer/README.md

 ## Features

-* **⚡ Two-Way Editing:** The killer feature.
+* **Two-Way Editing:** The killer feature.
 Edit a value in the table, press Enter, and your `.json` file is **instantly updated and reformatted**.
 It works both ways—edit the text file, and the table view syncs automatically.
 * **Navigate Nested Data:** Don't just see `[Object]` or `[Array]`.
 Click on any nested item to "drill down" and open it in a new, fully interactive table with breadcrumbs.
 * **Analyze Data Quickly:**
+    * **Find in View:** Instantly search your entire table (including headers) just like `Ctrl+F` in a file.
+All matches are highlighted, and you can jump between them with navigation controls.
+Open the search bar with the icon or `Ctrl+F`.
     * **Sort** any column (A-Z, Z-A, 1-9, 9-1).
     * **Filter** by any column to find the data you need.
-    * **Show/Hide Columns** to hide noisy data and focus on what matters.
+    * **Show/Hide Columns** to hide noisy data and focus on what matters, now with a master "ALL" checkbox for convenience.
 * **Smart Export Tools:**
     * **Export to CSV:** Instantly export your current filtered/sorted view to a `.csv` file.
     * **Smart Export to XLSX:** Generates a relational, multi-sheet Excel file.
 Nested objects (`address`) and arrays (`tags`, `friends`) are automatically "un-nested" into their own sheets with a `_rowId` to link them back to the main data.